ente-io/ente/docs/docs/photos/features/public-link.md

 ---
-title: Public links
+title: Public link
 description:
     Share photos with your friends and family without them needing to install Ente Photos
 ---

-# Public Links
+# Public link

 Ente lets you share your photos via links, that can be accessed by anyone, without an app or account.